 I’ve been doing a lot of thinking about witches.
 Not just because top ten lists of hot tv witches and sexy Halloween selfies currently swamp my social media feeds, but because my tables and shelves are currently so laden with herbs, plants, berries, phials and bottles that if an inquisitor of old were to enter, I’d find myself quickly tied to the stake.
 And while this worry seems remote, it’s a plain fact that women in third world countries are still hunted down, tortured and set aflame for the crime of witchcraft.

 Sure, the witch is emerging from the world of taboo and shadows onto the world stage.
 Sure, she’s being touted as a feminist icon – a “powerful feminine model free from male influence or ownership”.
 But I’m not so sure.
 Because how can it be that the witch, once associated with everything transgressive and beyond the realm of normative society, is now so trendy and positively mainstream?
-Is it really a feminist step forward that W magazine declared Fall 2016, the season of the witch, replete with pouting models in gothic dresses, chains and black lace underwear?
+Is it really a feminist step forward that W magazine declared this fall the season of the witch, replete with pouting models in gothic dresses, chains and black lace underwear?

 And while many believe the witch of the middle ages was a spectre created by the church, I believe she was real.
 Yes, many put to death were just ordinary women who practiced folk magic, herbalism and midwifery, but according to Max Dashu author of Witches and Pagans: Women in European Folk Religion, many were powerful spiritual leaders of the indigenous, animist faith traditions of the old world – and their magic was earned through a lifetime of spiritual discipline spent in communion with nature.